History & Heritage

 For couples, the rooms and suites provide a setting suited to a stay shaped by contemplation, wellbeing and lingering dinners.
 For families, the appeal lies in the balance between hotel comfort, access to nature and organisational flexibility.
 For travellers seeking a more personal retreat, it is the overall coherence that convinces: nothing feels forced, nothing interrupts the sense of calm.

 The setting plays a fundamental role.
-In the Bavarian Alps, breakfast, a light lunch or dinner all take on a different tone when light, relief and changing weather enter the experience.
-The mountain views, already central to the hotel’s identity, add another dimension to the table.
-The first coffee of the morning feels different when accompanied by a horizon of peaks.
-Afternoon tea or a restorative pause after a walk becomes a genuine moment of recovery.
-Dinner, in turn, can extend the day with that special sensation found in successful mountain hotels: being sheltered while remaining in dialogue with the outdoors.
+In the Bavarian Alps, breakfast, a light lunch, or dinner takes on a different tone with the changing light and contours of the landscape.
+The view of the mountains, central to the hotel's identity, adds an extra dimension to the dining experience.
+The first coffee of the morning transforms with a horizon of peaks.
+An afternoon snack after a walk becomes a genuine respite.
+Dinner extends the day, sheltered yet maintaining a connection to the outdoors.

-In this kind of property, the expected cuisine is usually one of clarity and product quality, with attention to seasonality and to the varied wishes of an international clientele.
-Some travellers seek a structured meal, others something simpler after a day of hiking or skiing.
-Families do not keep the same rhythm as couples on a short escape.
-Longer stays also call for variety.
-The success of a dining offer therefore lies in its ability to accompany these uses without losing coherence.
-That is often where great hotels distinguish themselves: in the art of offering several levels of dining intensity while maintaining the same care.
+In this type of establishment, the expected cuisine prioritises clarity and the quality of ingredients.
+It adapts to the seasons and the desires of an international clientele.
+Some travellers seek a structured meal, while others prefer a simpler offering after a day of hiking or skiing.
+Families have different rhythms compared to couples.
+Stays of several nights also call for a certain variety.
+The success of a gastronomic offering lies in its ability to accommodate these needs without losing coherence.

-The relaxing shared spaces highlighted in the brief also suggest a more informal dimension to the pleasure of staying here.
-In a great mountain hotel, one values the main meal as much as the in-between moments: a late-afternoon drink, something warm after the cold, a shared dessert, a conversation extended in a lounge.
-This culture of intervals often defines the true quality of an address.
-It allows the hotel to be lived not as a sequence of obligations, but as a set of fluid possibilities.
+Common areas designed for relaxation also suggest a more informal dimension to the stay.
+In a large mountain hotel, one appreciates both the main meal and the interstitial moments.
+An afternoon drink, a warm pause after the cold, a shared dessert, a prolonged conversation in a lounge.
+This culture of interstices often defines the true quality of a venue, allowing guests to experience the hotel as a fluid collection of possibilities.

 Spa & Wellness